whediger/Roarange-System/README.md

 the article states "we could have used fewer circuits."
 But I wanted to do as much as I could from scratch, that was the whole point.
 The command set was also implemented in our own logic and I integrated an LCD display to have some form of output.
 I lived at and had pizzas delivered to the computer lab for several weeks to accomplish this.
+Our biggest challenge/accomplishment was doing something we were not sure was possible.